dovchar/backbone_modules/README.md

 	    #$('#posts').html(this.el)
 	    this

+##Unit tests

+All unit test you can find in spec/ folder.

+Please read https://github.com/bradphelan/jasminerice and https://github.com/netzpirat/guard-jasmine for more info.

 ##Future

 1. Support javascript
-2. Create unit tests structure
+2. Create unit tests structure in progress

 ## Contributing